 - Multnomah Falls is glorious, and the crowds are there to prove it.

-- I’m glad we stopped at each of these, they were all beautiful in their own way, but if I had to pick one to visit for the day, I’d choose Latourell Falls based on how close you could get to the base of the dramatic falls, the small crowds, ease of parking, and short walk.
+- I’m glad we stopped at each of these; they were all beautiful in their own way, but if I had to pick one to visit for the day, I’d choose Latourell Falls based on how close you could get to the base of the dramatic falls, the small crowds, ease of parking, and short walk.

 We stayed at a motel in Stevenson, WA.
-I’d recommend booking earlier than one week before the trip (like us), so you have more accommodation options in Stevenson.
+I’d recommend booking earlier than one week before the trip (like we did), so you have more accommodation options in Stevenson.
 It’s a sweet town with great views of the Columbia River.
 If you are willing to wait 30 min to 1 hour, a good place to eat is Clark & Lewie’s.
 After a full day, we devoured delicious elk burgers and bison stroganoff.
 Instead of waiting to be seated (which took 45 minutes) order it “to go” and using one of the nearby picnic tables in the gorgeous spots along the river.

 This was a lot for one day.
 The kids were flattened, but that gave them less energy to complain about our dysfunctional motel room.
 There were a lot of stains and smells, broken things, and odd noises.
 But hey, it builds character.
 After all our shock at the shoddy place, my daughter said, “It’s better than sleeping in the car!”